CrestApps/laravel-code-generator/README.md

 ## Features

-* Create very clean code to build on.
+* Create very clean highly readable code to build on.
 * Create full resources using a single command with/without **migration** or from **existing database**.
 * Create standard CRUD controllers with simple or form-request validation.
+* Utilizes JSON based resource-file to allow you to define your resources.
+Resource-file allows you to easily regenerate the resource at any time even when the business rules change.
 * Create model with relations.
 * Create named routes.
 * Create standard CRUD views.
+* Customizable view’s templates to enable you to change the standard look and feel of your application.
+* Change the template at run time to generate different views.
+* Client-side validation.
+* Create view's layouts with and without client-side validation.
 * Very flexible and rich with configurable options.
-* Client-side validation.
-* File uploading handling.
+* It auto create the code to allow you to completly upload files from the client to the server.
 * Auto multiple-response storing in the database.
 * Create form-request for complex validation.
-* Customizable view’s templates to enable you to change the standard look and feel of your application.
-* Create view's layouts with and without client-side validation.
-* Change the template at run time to generate different views.
-* Create code to upload file.
 * Ability to generate views with and without Laravel-Collective.
 * Nicely deals with and format datetime, date or time field.
 * Auto handles any boolean field.